As you know by now, market day is my favorite time to visit new places in France.

 One of the “most beautiful towns” in Languedoc

-Pézenas, which is considered to be one of the most beautiful towns in the Languedoc-Roussilon area of France, was once the political center of the États du Languedoc and the home of Parliament.
-The Hôtel des Consuls (Consuls’ Palace) stands on one of the main squares (Place Gambettat) which, on market day, is surrounded by shoppers and tourists.
+Pézenas, considered one of the most beautiful towns in the Languedoc-Roussilon area of France, was once the political center of the États du Languedoc and the home of Parliament.
+The Hôtel des Consuls (Consuls’ Palace) stands on one of the main squares (Place Gambettat), surrounded by shoppers and tourists on market day.

-Apparently Moliere spent only a few days in Pézenas where he put on several of his less important theater works.
+Moliere spent only a few days in Pézenas, where he put on several of his less critical theater works.
 Nevertheless, the town honors his contributions to the arts in France.
-For me, I need to learn more about Moliere than I picked up from the movie “Mozart.”
-In the film, Moliere was depicted as far from a “nice guy.”
+I need to learn more about Moliere than I picked up from the movie “Mozart.”
+Moliere was depicted as far from a “nice guy.”

 Marianne, a symbol of the French Republic

-One of the more obvious monuments in the center of Pézenas is a fountain with the statue of Marianne — a familiar symbol of the French Republic.
-Marianne triumphantly holds the flag of France in her left hand and a bolt of lighting in her right hand.
-The lighting rod symbolizes human rights “Droits de l’Homme”.
+One of the more apparent monuments in the center of Pézenas is a fountain with the statue of Marianne — a familiar symbol of the French Republic.
+Marianne triumphantly holds the flag of France in her left hand and a bolt of lightning in her right hand.
+The lighting rod symbolizes human rights, “Droits de l’Homme.”

 Architecture in Pézenas

-During my short half-day stay in Pézenas, I was struck by the awesome architecture in the town.
-I understand most of the large building were hotels or homes.
-The French and other Europeans of long ago loved to stay or visit in Pezenas because of its beauty, culture and proximity to the Mediterranean.
+During my short half-day stay in Pézenas, I was struck by the incredible architecture in the town.
+I understand most of the large buildings were hotels or homes.
+The French and other Europeans of long ago loved to stay or visit Pezenas because of its beauty, culture, and proximity to the Mediterranean.
 Many of the town’s structures qualify for the “Inventaire des Monuments Historiques” for their “porte à colonne et ponton” or “entrance with columns and carvings.”

 Saturday Market in Pézenas